 College summer programs for high school students

-Attending a summer program, like the Blueprint programs at one of our seven college campuses, also offers a way to get a real feel for the campus.
+Attending a summer program, like the Blueprint programs at one of our eight college campuses, also offers a way to get a real feel for the campus.
 By staying in a dorm, eating in the cafeteria and attending classes in the college classrooms gives you an entire week (or two) to understand what life will be like on campus.
 To learn more, call us today at 877-415-1111.